 Climate change is the defining policy challenge of the 21st century.
 To tackle the climate crisis, we must develop innovative, sustainable solutions that meet ambitious emissions reductions targets while making vulnerable communities more resilient.
-As domestic and international policy align to combat climate change, rigorous research and advanced analytics are key to helping agencies and foundations mobilize resources for climate action.
-Drawing on our expertise in health, human services, international research, and data science, we design solutions that help our clients address the multi-sectoral challenges that climate change poses.
+As domestic and international policy align to combat climate change and the challenges it creates, rigorous research and advanced analytics are key to helping agencies and foundations mobilize resources for climate action.
+Drawing on our expertise in health, human services, data science and analytics, and international research, including energy, agriculture, and water, we support the design of solutions that help our clients address the multi-sectoral challenges that climate change poses.

 Our climate change experts provide government agencies and foundations with:

-- Evaluation and measurement to assess effectiveness of climate action and policy and to understand the multi-sectoral impacts of climate policy interventions
+- Evaluation and measurement to assess effectiveness of climate change policy to understand the multi-sectoral impacts of climate policy interventions

 - A full-service learning partner across the strategy lifecycle, working with our clients to develop strategy, design interventions and build capacity, generate evidence, and disseminate and apply lessons

-- Platforms, dashboards, and data visualization tools that collect and use high-frequency, crowd-sourced data with enhanced spatial and temporal resolutions to enable predictive modeling and real-time analysis
+- Platforms, dashboards, and visualization tools that collect and use high-frequency, crowd-sourced climate change data with enhanced spatial and temporal resolutions to enable predictive modeling and real-time analysis

 - Analytical tools and models to evaluate sustainability scenarios, track resilience, and prioritize interventions